Under the Table and Screaming is about a local music scene.

 The music scene here isn’t just dudes playing indie rock and jam bands for college kids (even if some of those jam bands really rock): It’s the jazz legend who taught John Coltrane and Yusef Lateef and later lived, rather quietly, in Charlottesville.
 It’s the female hardcore punk vocalist singing about feminism and identity in both English and Spanish.
 It’s the teen- ager writing raps in his bedroom.
 It’s the folk guitarist who’s traveled the world.

 Charlottesville’s music culture is rich and varied, but discovering it takes some intentional effort.
-And the variety isn’t necessarily what’s touted by the venues that are part of the capital-M capital-B Music Business, which, in Charlottesville, mostly takes the form of Red Light Management, founded and owned by former DMB manager Coran Capshaw.
+And the variety isn’t necessarily what’s touted by the venues that are part of the capital-M capital-B Music Business.
 The variety is instead found in restaurant and bars, in tea houses serving vegetarian food, in a house behind a massive magnolia tree.
 It’s in the auditorium of an African American heritage center.
 It’s in bedrooms and basements and backyards.

 This series is about the ever-evolving group of people and places who’ve done that needful work, creating and keeping the flame of an independent local music culture.
 It’s about those who have championed music made by and for the people who live here.
 And it’s about the many ways to keep that music alive: start a band, bring your friend’s band to town, set up a show, make posters, write about local acts, pay for a ticket, or buy some merch.
 Go to a show and maybe even dance around a little.